davejfish/magic-api/README.md

 };
 ```

 These are the main features to keep in mind when working with or expanding upon this backend.
 It is our
-new functionality to the mtg community and that ultimately some small corners of that community might
+hope that this project adds some small new functionality to the mtg community and that ultimately some
-find it useful.
+small corners of that community might find it useful.